SansForSSBU/Minecraft-Plugin-and-Server/README.md

 Since GitHub does not allow uploading of files above 25MB, you can download the runnable server here: https://drive.google.com/open?id=1HJPxmcZX1NVGIIyMcBxiRDE1G-B00_ce

-You can download Eclipse workspace here, though.
+You can download Eclipse workspace here to read the code, though.

 Run the !
 Start batch file to start the server.